WEBPAGE UPDATED Tuesday May 1, 2018

 Many make the claim that oxygen is air, but every Doctor, nurse, EMT, fish physiologist, University Aquaculture Professor, fish hatchery manager, fighter pilot, mountain climber, welder and Kinser KNOWS THAT OXYGEN IS NOT AIR.

-In 1993, Kinser fixed the number 1 summer livewell water quality problem that negatively affecting sport fishermen.
-Suffocation is the problem that kills live bait and game fish in livewells and bait tanks every summer during live transports… SUSTAINED SUFFOCATION (MORTALITY/MORBIDITY) IS THE RESULT OF CHRONIC LOW, UNSAFE DISSOLVED OXYGEN SATURATION IN OVERCROWDED SUMMER LIVEWELLS — LIVEWELL HYPOXIA .
+In 1993, Kinser fixed the number 1 summer livewell water quality problem that kills live bait in bait tanks and livewells.
+Suffocation is the problem that kills live bait and game fish in livewells and bait tanks every summer during live transports… SUSTAINED SUFFOCATION (LIVE BAIT AND TOURNAMENT GAMEFISH MORTALITY/MORBIDITY) IS THE RESULT OF CHRONIC LOW, UNSAFE DISSOLVED OXYGEN SATURATION IN OVERCROWDED SUMMER LIVEWELLS — LIVEWELL HYPOXIA .

-And furthermore, Kinser guaranteed his product would insure safe oxygenation even during the most hostile summer conditions in overcrowded livewell.
-Of course no livewell/bait tank manufacturer, aerator or water pump manufacturers could not and would never guarantee their product to deliver minimal safe dissolved oxygen for a livewell full of live bait fish in Dog Days of Summer… Kinser’s commercial oxygen system technology was new and unheard of in the sport fishing industry in 1992… oxygen supplementation was truly a Revolutionary advancement that insured safe oxygenation for live bait and live tournament fish transports.
-Kinser’s new livewell oxygen injection technology trumped all aeration, mechanical aerators, spray bars and bubble rocks and water pumps that were historically used for oxygenating livewell and bait tank water.
+And furthermore, Kinser O2 system insures safe oxygenation even during the most hostile summer conditions in overcrowded livewell.
+Of course no livewell/bait tank manufacturer, aerator or water pump manufacturers could not and would never guarantee their product to deliver minimal safe dissolved oxygen for a livewell full of live bait fish in Dog Days of Summer… Kinser’s commercial oxygen system technology was new and unheard of in the sport fishing industry in 1992… oxygen supplementation was truly a Revolutionary advancement that insured not only safe oxygenation for live bait and live tournament fish transports – but SUPERCHARGES LIVE BAIT.
+Kinser’s new livewell oxygen injection technology trumped all mechanical aeration systems, air pump aerators, spray bars, bubble rocks and water pumps that were historically used for oxygenating livewell and bait tank water.